-With his gifts for mathematics, art and music, Andre Ellison is the Renaissance man of Momentum for Mental Health.
+With his gifts for mathematics, art and music, Andre Ellison is the Renaissance man of Momentum for Health.
 However, he’s still a work in progress, a masterpiece never finished.

 “I don’t want to remember,” he said softly at the Recovery Cafe in downtown San Jose, where he supervises the parking lot, food kitchen and overnight rooms for people trying to get their lives back together.
 Ellison will accept only so much expert help.
 “The psychiatrists, they dig and dig to a place I don’t want to go.”

 The tall, slim 49-year-old Philadelphia native and Air Force veteran with long dreadlocks cuts an imposing figure.
 Ever since he was a young boy, “there was this something in my head,” he couldn’t subdue.

 A child prodigy in math, Ellison grew up to run long distance, play guitar, piano and drums, all to quell the restless something in his head.